barryclark/jekyll-now/_posts/2018/2018-06-24-causality.markdown

 date: "2018-06-24 12:08"
 ---

-Wearing shorts in november will not induce summer.
+Wearing shorts in November will not induce summer.
 If this seems obvious to you, congratulations!
 The neural network within your head is able to do something most artificial neural networks are not capable of: causal reasoning.
-Causality and artificial intelligence have recently sparked some interest in the machine learning community by a new book by Judea Pearl: '[The Book of Why: The New Science of Cause and Effect](https://www.goodreads.com/book/show/36518232-the-book-of-why)'.
-I really like these kinds of books.
-As a computer scientist, Pearl talks about statistical tools which allow us to answer difficult questions ('will this drug have an effect?'), but as a philosopher he makes us wonder what it means to be human equipped with the intelligence to ponder about hypothetical situations.
-In this post I will attempt to organize the main ideas of The Book of Why in my own research sphere.
+A new book by Judea Pearl: '[The Book of Why: The New Science of Cause and Effect](https://www.goodreads.com/book/show/36518232-the-book-of-why)' has recently sparked an increased interest for causality in the machine learning community.
+And for good reasons!
+As a computer scientist, Pearl presents a framework which can be used  ('Will this drug have an effect?', 'What would have happened if I had...?').
+However, as a philosopher he makes us wonder what it means to be human, capable of pondering about hypothetical situations.
+In this post I will attempt to organize the main ideas of *The Book of Why* in my own research sphere.

 ## What machine learning can and cannot do

-Most machine learning methods are concerned with finding patterns or *associations* in data.
-Both supervised as well as unsupervised learning try to distill some rules from datasets, for example learn to detect an animals in photos, cluster documents according to latent topics or predicting biological function of a gene based on its DNA sequence.
-Though machine learning excels in describing the real world, they are often quite lacking in *understanding* the world.
+Most machine learning methods deal with finding patterns or *associations* in data.
+Both supervised as well as unsupervised learning methods try to distill 'rules' from datasets, for example to detect an animals in photos, cluster documents according to latent topics or predicting biological function of a gene based on DNA sequence.
+Though machine learning methods excel in describing the real world, they are often quite lacking in *understanding* the world.
 This is nicely illustrated by the apparent fragility of deep neural networks of which changing a couple of pixels of an image of a panda can make the neural network be confident that the picture is of a vulture.
-Many machine learning methods have only a shaky grasp on reality.
+Most deep neural networks seem to only have a shaky grasp on reality, at best.

-Take an example of medicine.
-Using genome-wide association studies one can link certain properties (i.e. genetic markers) of the human genome to certain diseases.
-Would it make sense to 'fix' such positions using gene editing techniques?
-I highly doubt it, since these markers might very well be predictive for a certain disease, they are not necessarily the cause of it.
-For example, a marker might be indicative that the patient is part of some ethnic group having a higher risk.
+Consider an example of our lab.
+My student studied bacteria-phage (phages are viruses that infect bacteria and could potentially be used as living antibiotics) interactions for his master thesis.
+He made a predictive model that based on the characteristics of a certain protein of such a phage can predict which bacterial host this phage can infect.
+And this model works quite well, it is correct in more than 90% of the cases, using an external dataset.
+Now, we are collaborating with a synthetic biology group and they want to *make* specific artificial proteins to target specific bacteria using synthetic biology.
+Could they use our predictive model to this end, to guide the design?
+I am afraid that the answer will likely be no. The properties that the model detects based on the sequence of this protein is likely not directly the causal mechanism of infection.
+We found the model searches for biases in the codon use of the protein (how the phage 'encodes' the protein in its genes), which is tuned toward its host.
+To obtain design rules, the model has to take the 3D structure and physicochemical characteristics of the protein into account, a much harder task.

-This idea did strike a nerve with me.
+This book did strike a nerve with me.
 In my research I am developing models for ecological modeling such as how characteristics of a river impact the diversity of insects.
 The reason-d'être is of course that such models can be used to produce guidelines for ecosystems management.
 One should be very cautious to use a predictive model to guide actions.

 ## The ladder of causality